 - Ballyfin provides a costume department and photo shoots pre-dinner.

 Now, these are examples from some of the world’s most luxurious hotels, but what if you don’t have the money to start at that kind of level?

-Start small, and grow.
-Which brings us to our next section…
+In the hotel industry, it’s best to start small and grow.
+This brings us to our next section…

-How to start a hotel on a budget: ideas
+How to start a hotel business on a budget:

-- Start by booking out a room in your own home.
+- As a prospective hotel owner,start by booking out a room in your own home.
 The key to making this work is to either make students your primary market so that affordability attracts them, or to offer a unique experience.
-For example, if you live in a rural area that has been in the news, like Soweto in South Africa, then you can offer a room in a house there, with a UVP of something like, “experience Soweto first hand”.
+For example, if you live in a rural area that has been in the news, like Soweto in South Africa, then you can offer a room in a house there, with a Unique Value Proposition(UVP) of something like, “experience Soweto first hand”.
 Once you begin making money by booking out a part of your home, you can begin to grow, offering more services as you expand, and eventually, setting up a full-fledged hotel.